Organism

 The exact possibilities and limits of logic are again defined in

-people appear to heavily rely for their reasoning on their 'intuition', which is an instinctive, half-unconscious, associative and impressionistic
+heavily rely for their reasoning on their 'intuition', which is an instinctive, half-unconscious,

 'Practical